AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-You may be surprised to learn that there's actually not a lot of HTML involved.
-Navigation bars aren't really all that difficult to create once you go through the process yourself.
+Interestingly, there's actually not a lot of HTML involved!
+Navigation bars aren't all that difficult to create once you go through the process yourself.

 Here's a GIF demonstrating the responsive navbar states and behavior: